CODE-at-TACC/summer-2015/python_intro/Readme.md

 Finally, the information in *salutation* is printed to the screen.

-***Notice!*** Computer scripts execute from top to bottom, just like we read text.
-Importantly, variables should be assigned information before a script asks for the information with the variable.
+Go ahead and type `python 2_hello_world_again.py` into the terminal to see if it runs as expected.

 #### Challenge

-Use *2_hello_world_again.py* to say hello to the person on your left by changing the information stored in  *name*
+Update this script to say hello to the person on your left by changing the information stored in  *name*, then run again.

 #### What you learned